14Og/RL-projects-team-8/README.md

 Kept PPO clip as protection from destructive policy jumps and added KL-based early stopping.
 Initial KL threshold was too strict, so updates often ended after the first epoch.

-### Iteration 4 - From toy physics to manipulator dynamics
+### Iteration 4 - From pure kinematics to manipulator dynamics

 Moved from simplified setup to realistic 3-link dynamics with inertia matrix, Coriolis terms, and gravity vector.
 <p align="center">